chris-sanders/chris-sanders.github.io/_posts/2020-10-07-argo-in-argo.md

 ## Managing Argo with Argo
 Currently there aren't any applications that Argo knows about, so let's tell it about itself.

-There is one folder in the argocd folder that isn't part of a Helm Chart.
-The `apps` folder, has an Application which is an Custom Resource that defines what applications Argo should be managing.
+There is one folder in the argocd folder that isn't part of a Helm Chart, the `apps` folder.
+This folder has an Application which is an Custom Resource that defines what applications Argo should be managing.
 Some of the key things that an Application define include:
  * The name and namespaces for the application
- * The target gitRevision to sync to
+ * The target `gitRevision` to sync to
- * valuesFiles for this version of the application
+ * `valuesFiles` for this version of the application
  * The repository URL to sync to

 You don't need to modify this file, but in the future be careful about the namespace.
 The